Ahmad Jan Ahmady

 Maulawi Ahmad Jan Ahmady (احمدجان احمدی [ahmad ˈd͡ʒɑn ahmaˈdi]), also spelt Ahmad Jan Ahmadi or Ahmadjan Ahmadi, is the director of the Administrative Office of the President of the Islamic Emirate of Afghanistan.
 He born in Ghazni in 1974, he has experience in administrative affairs.
-He started his carrier in IEA in 1994, in 1996 he was mayor of Herat, after that He worked as deputy foreign minister when Mullah Mohammad Hassan was foreign minister in Taliban's regime before US takeover, He was very close to Mullah Omar and worked as his secretary for years in 2001 he selected as ambassador to KSA.
+He started his career in IEA in 1994, in 1996 he was mayor of Herat, after that He worked as director of Administrative affairs at foreign ministry when Mullah Mohammad Hassan was foreign minister in Taliban's regime before the US takeover, he was very close to Mullah Omar and worked as his secretary for years in 2001 he selected as ambassador to KSA.
+He also worked in different commissions of IEA between 2001 and 2016, he established a commission for education in IEA and also worked as deputy director of the IEA leadership office till 2020 than selected as director of IEA leadership office till Kabul takeover.

-Since 2016 he worked as director of the IEA leadership office till 2021.In September 2021 he started work as director of administrative office of president till now.
+In September 2021 he started work as director of administrative office of president till August 2022.

+Now he is DG State owned corporations since start of 2024, and known by Ahmad Jan bilal.